contensis/contensis.github.io/voiceandtone-src/writing-api-docs/markdown-conventions.md

 | Row two, item one | Row two, item two |

 ### Column alignment
-If you feel the column contents are should be aligned to a particular edge or centre you can use the GitHub flavoured approach of using a `:` in the row separator.
+If you feel the column contents should be aligned to a particular edge or centre, you can use the GitHub flavoured approach of using a colon `:` in the row separator.

 ```
 | First header | Second header | Third header |